Skyscraper and a man holding tablet representing EMEA marketing

 6. Logistical challenges in the EMEA region

 Every county has its own way of doing things.
-For example, marketing and delivering services in Switzerland will differ greatly in Swaziland.
+For example, marketing and delivering services in Switzerland will differ greatly from those in South Africa.
 In-depth knowledge of each country is crucial to reflect these logistical differences—from navigating the added cost and headaches of paperwork caused by the UK’s decision to leave the EU to the different VAT rules within African countries.

 Your marketing EMEA strategy needs to consider each nation’s different rules to inform your local customers—and not cause unnecessary confusion!